- Children who turn 5 between 1 March of that year and the last day of February of the following year will automatically be admitted to school.

 Arrangements will be made for you and your child to be interviewed at the receiving primary school.
 You will be informed of the date and time of the interview and will be sent a simple form to complete about your child's pre-school experience.
-The interview will normally last for no more than an hour and will be conducted by a specialist in early education, designated by the authority, and by the head teacher of the receiving school.
-The purpose of the interview will be to determine whether your child has reached the level of development which will allow him/her to settle happily into a primary one class.
+The interview will normally last for no more than an hour and will be conducted by a specialist in early education, designated by the authority, and by the headteacher of the receiving school.
+The purpose of the interview will be to determine whether your child has reached the level of development which will allow him/her to settle happily into a P1 class.

-Following the interview, a report will go to a head of service.
+Following the interview, a report will go to a Head of Service.
 If it is decided that your request should be granted you will receive a letter inviting you to enrol your child at your local school.

 However, you have the right to make a placing request for your child(ren) to be educated in a school other than the local school.

 In considering requests for early entry the authority must take into account the normal constraints affecting the provision of education generally.
 Therefore in determining any request in addition to assessing the child's suitability, the authority will require to consider whether additional resources, for example, staffing, adaptation of school buildings or other facilities will require to be committed as a result of the early entry request.